getodk/aggregate/docs/intellij_setup.md

 Remove any action in the `Before launch` section (below).

-Then, add a `Run Grails task` task and fill in the dialog to run a `gradle build -x test` command:
+Then, add a `Run Gradle task` task and fill in the dialog to run a `gradle build -x test` command:

 ![Gradle task configuration][intellij_3_png]